-To begin with, I recommend using Rustoleum Epoxy Sheild degreaser, Epoxy Sheild concrete patch and repair, the Epoxy Sheild itself, and Epoxy Sheild concrete etch (which comes in the Epoxy Shield kit) for this process.
+To begin with on this epoxy flooring job, I recommend using Rustoleum Epoxy Sheild degreaser, Epoxy Sheild concrete patch and repair, the Epoxy Sheild itself, and Epoxy Sheild concrete etch (which comes in the Epoxy Shield kit) for this process.

 Do not use this product right away if your concrete is sealed, however.
 Run a test; drip water on the concrete; if the water beads up your concrete is already sealed and you will have to chemically strip off the old sealer before you can epoxy your garage floor.
 Also, do not use this product until your concrete is at least 2-3 months old.